tytydraco/yessleep/out/Most_of_the_people_around_me_have_disappeared_and_I_seem_to_be_the_only_one_who_remembers_them_Yesterday_we_captured_one_of_the_things_that_erased_them.md

 And again.

-The fifth time it finally shut, and I scrambled to push the end-table against the door.
+The fifth time?
+It finally shut.

+I scrambled to push the end-table against the door.
 Once it was in place, I bolted out of the antechamber and into chapel.
 Sam and Dr. Wakefield heard the commotion and were coming to investigate.
 I nearly trampled the old woman as I turned the corner, but stopped myself just in time.

 *“V!
 What the hell is going on back there?”* Sam barked.